-Very crudely, the break-even point is reached when your total sales revenue (total sales revenue = per unit price × number of units sold) completely covers all costs (both fixed and operational) and there is nothing left, not even a profit.
-Clearly you want to do better than this, but it is useful to know where this point is, i.e. how many units do you need to sell?
-Sell more than the break-even number and you make a profit, sell less and you’re going broke.
+Stated differently, the break-even point is reached when your total sales revenue (total sales revenue = per unit price × number of units sold) completely covers all costs (both fixed and variable) and there is nothing left, not even a profit.
+Clearly you want to do better than this, but it is useful to know where this point is, that is, how many units do you need to sell?
+Sell more than the break-even number of units and you make a profit, sell less and you’re going broke.

 Contribution Margin is the amount per item sold that contributes towards paying for fixed costs (overheads) and provides for some profit.

 Contribution Margin = Sale Price per unit – Total Variable Costs per unit